FDA flags 27 cosmetic products

 It also warned of the following cosmetic products: “Kapenstend Collagen Capsule,” “Wipe Out Hair Removal Cream,” “Babe Formula Whimsicle Shampoo,” “Mancosie Tricolor Fine Powder Natural Modification Three-Color Three-Dimensional Contouring Powder,” “Tanako Glutathione with Aloe Vera Peeling Cream,” “Aramaki Japan Ara Bright Pear Lavender White Cream,” “Beauty Formulas Relaxing & Healing Foot Mask Apple Extract & Shea Butter,” “Skine Pearl Japan Cosmetic Pearl White Premium Whitening Body Lotion,” “Skat Performance Cocoa Butter Shampoo,” “Skat Performance Cocoa Butter Conditioner,” “Ushas Lip Mask Aloe LS161F-1,” “Ushas Lip Mask (Grape),” “Pond’s White Beauty Spotless Rosy White Daily Facial Foam,” “Bebeta Baby Natural Tooth Gel with Xylitol Fluoride Free (Strawberry Flavor), and “Bebeta Free Flow Training Cup 80OZ/235ML.”

-Through its postmarketing surveillance, the FDA found that the abovementioned products showed no valid Certificate of Product Notification (CPN).
+Through its postmarketing surveillance, the FDA found that the abovementioned products showed no valid Certificate of Product Notification.

-“The manufacture, importation, exportation, sale, offering for sale, distribution, transfer, non-consumer use, promotion, advertising, or sponsorship of any health product without the proper authorization from the FDA is prohibited,” the agency said.

-“Since the abovementioned unnotified toy and childcare article product has not gone through the notification process of the FDA, the agency cannot assure their quality and safety.
-The use of such violative product may pose health risks to consumers,” it added.